knbar7/dom-manipulation-solved/exercises-info/02 SortingNodes.md

 # Sorting Nodes inside a DOM Element #

 Sorting something requires the sorting method with a callback of a sorting function to be applied to an array.
-As far as you remember form the SelectNodes.md file the structures returned from the DOM methods are not JavaScript types of structures, but a part of the DOM API, which means that some of the array methods will not work until we crate an array from the Node list / node children list.
+As far as you remember form the SelectNodes.md file the structures returned from the DOM methods are not JavaScript types of structures, but a part of the DOM API, which means that some of the array methods will not work until we create an array from the Node list / node children list.

 ```HTML
 <!-- body contents -->